Decorating with Yellow: Walls, Accessories, and Accents

 A light-filled breakfast nook is the perfect candidate for a sweep of sunny yellow.
-Pairing the bright hue with rustic accents, such as the weathered wood table and feed-sack pillows gives a unique spin to the traditional color.
+Pairing the bright hue with rustic accents, such as the weathered wood table and feed-sack pillows, gives a unique spin on the traditional color.
 Orange and turquoise accents add dimension to the room while Lucite chairs add a touch of modern whimsy.

 See how to use yellow in a color scheme.

 If you’re wondering how to decorate a room with yellow walls, approach yellow as a neutral.
 Select yellow wall color with brown undertones, and pair it with sisal floor covering and natural linens.
-The effect will be a calming, yet not sterile space.
-In this living room, warm butter-colored walls are the same shade as the rug and drapes, which create a tone-on-tone background on which white accessories and lime green accents can shine.
+The effect will be a calming, yet not sterile, space.
+Pale yellow walls in this living room are the same shade as the rug and drapes, which create a tone-on-tone background.
+White accessories and lime green accents shine against the “neutral” backdrop.

 Watch and see three ways yellow can perk up a room, in doses ranging from small to big.

 A trio of striking yellow bookcases adds visual appeal to a blank wall in this living room.
-The units not only provide a splash of playful color, but their open design creates a space that can be used for both storage and display.
+The units provide a splash of playful color, and their open design creates a space that can be used for both storage and display.
 To create a pleasing arrangement, books are stacked both vertically and horizontally, and decorative elements are placed throughout.

-A bold, geometric area rug in sunshine yellow brings the perfect amount of pattern to this dining room, without detracting from the room’s clean, modern aesthetic.
+A bold, geometric area rug in sunshine yellow brings the perfect amount of pattern to this dining room without detracting from the room’s clean, modern aesthetic.
 Matching white chairs and table are outfitted with nailhead trim for an upscale look.
 The turquoise and red chandelier adds color overhead.
-This added pop helps the yellow rug not feel out of place, as does repeating the yellow from the rug on the trim of the drapes.
+This added pop helps the yellow rug not feeling out of place, as does repeating the yellow from the rug on the trim of the drapes.

 Decorating with yellow walls in a living room is one way to bring instant cheer.
 Here, yellow glaze gives these sitting-room walls a translucent look.
-Dominated by the vibrant citrus-hue painting, the walls provide a sunny backdrop for a white slipcovered sofa, bookcases of prized possessions, and an immense fireplace.
+Dominated by the vibrant citrus-hue painting, the walls provide a sunny backdrop for a white slipcovered sofa, displays of prized possessions, and an immense fireplace.
 Yellow plaids add pattern to the window shade, rug, and chair cushion.
 Chipper notes of cool blue come from a smaller painting over the fireplace and a large glazed ceramic vase.

 Yellows with a twinge of red typically read as a more muted alternative to pure yellow.
 In this dining room, the peachy yellow walls are reminiscent of the warm rays of sunlight that hit sand on a beach, and the seaside-inspired decor captures the texture, color, and feeling of a dreamy beach.
 Rattan chairs and a rustic table give texture to the space and hint at a natural theme.
 Beach finds, such as a giant conch shell, pebbles, glass, and seaside-inspired accents, help the room feel even more organic.

 If you have yellow walls, the color of curtains you choose can set the tone for the rest of the room.
-Here, yellow walls combine with striking indigo ikat patterns to make a space that's trendy, yet timeless.
+Here, yellow walls combine with striking indigo ikat patterns to make a space that's trendy yet timeless.
 Yellow and blue is a classic color combination, but by using uncommmon shades, such as ocher and indigo, the go-to combination gets a fresh face.
 The rich yellow warms up the expanses of white in the dining area and make it even more welcoming.

-Whether it is the furniture-style vanity and the marble countertop or the paneled wainscoting and the tiny hexagonal floor tiles, this sunny bathroom is bathed in vintage style.
-The pastel yellow walls and flooring not only blend well with the vintage styling, but they also create a warm and inviting feel.
+This sunny bathroom is bathed in vintage style thanks to the furniture-style vanity, the marble countertop, the paneled wainscoting, and the tiny hexagonal floor tiles.
+The pastel yellow walls and flooring not only blend well with the vintage styling, but also create a warm and inviting feel.
 Replacing some of the yellow floor tiles with white tiles adds custom detailing to the floor.

-Lemon yellow accent colors bring life and vibrancy to this chocolate brown and white bedroom.
+Lemon yellow accents bring life and vibrancy to this chocolate brown and white bedroom.
 Pattern comes into play with the trellis fabric on the headboard and window treatments.
 White bedding makes the room feel clean and uncluttered.
 Sticking with a consistent shade of yellow helps ensure the design doesn’t sway into overwhelming territory.

 The colors that go with yellow is a virtually endless list.
-One of the best qualities of the color yellow is that it goes great with nearly every other color -- white, orange, green, pink, blue, brown.
-To build the perfect yellow color scheme, pick one or two shades of yellow to use as accents, plus a dark neutral, and include doses of white for a balanced color palette.
+One of the best qualities of yellow is that it goes great with nearly every other color—white, orange, green, pink, blue, brown.
+To build the perfect yellow color scheme, pick one or two shades of yellow to use as accents, plus a dark neutral and doses of white for a balanced color palette.